Fuad Shukr

-Fuad Shukr (فؤاد شكر; 15 April 1961 – 30 July 2024; sometimes spelled Fouad Shukar and also known by his aliases Al-Hajj Mohsen or Mohsen Shukr) was a Lebanese militant leader who was a senior member of Hezbollah.
+Fuad Shukr (فؤاد شكر; 15 April 1961 (Note: 1962 is also listed.) – 30 July 2024; sometimes spelled Fouad Shukar and also known by his aliases Al-Hajj Mohsen or Mohsen Shukr) was a Lebanese militant leader who was a senior member of Hezbollah.
 A member of Hezbollah's founding generation, Shukr was a senior military leader in the organization from the early 1980s.
 For over four decades, he was one of the group's leading military figures and was a military advisor to its leader Hassan Nasrallah.

 Shukr was, according to Israeli intelligence, a key figure in the transfer of Iranian guidance systems for Hezbollah's long-range missiles.
 He was believed to have played a role in the 1983 Beirut barracks bombings, that killed 241 U.S. and 58 French military personnel, six civilians and two attackers.
 The U.S. Department of State designated Shukr as a Specially Designated Global Terrorist in 2013.

 On 30 July 2024, Shukr was killed in an Israeli airstrike in Beirut for his alleged responsibility for the Majdal Shams attack three days earlier, which killed 12 children.